CBCF Executive Order Tracker

 Civil Rights

-This executive order mandates that all federal agencies, department, and commission heads eliminate all environmental justice and diversity, equity, inclusion, and accessibility (DEIA) positions and offices by March 20, 2025.
+This presidential action mandates that all federal agencies, department, and commission heads eliminate all environmental justice and diversity, equity, inclusion, and accessibility (DEIA) positions and offices by March 20, 2025.

 Impact on Black Americans

-This order has not only eliminated federal jobs for Black workers but has also stopped the recruitment efforts that have created a diverse federal workforce.
+This action has not only eliminated federal jobs for Black workers but has also stopped the recruitment efforts that have created a diverse federal workforce.

 January 20, 2025